 Middleware

-Middlewares a functions that run before anything in the application.
+Middlewares are functions that run before anything in the application.
 They are mostly used to modify or add parameters to the request object.

 Creating middlewares